 The Wachau's terroir case rests on three interlocking conditions.
 First, the Danube itself: the river moderates temperature through the growing season, preventing the extreme heat accumulation that would push these wines toward weight and alcohol rather than tension and length.
 Second, the slope angle: vineyards on steep gradient drain quickly, stressing the vine and concentrating what little moisture and nutrient the soil holds.
 Third, the underlying rock: the gneiss and granitic parent material of the primary rock zones does not give easily.
 Vines on these sites produce wines with a mineral signature that is traceable rather than theoretical.

 Joching sits within this system.
 Estates in the village are not working with interpolated versions of the Wachau's geology.
 They are working the actual primary rock sites.
-For a producer holding a Pearl 2 Star Prestige rating, that geological advantage is presumed to be translated into the bottle with enough clarity that the distinction registers.
+For a producer holding a Pearl 2 Star Prestige rating, that geological advantage is expected to show in the bottle with enough clarity that the distinction registers.
 The Wachau's Smaragd tier, reserved for wines harvested at the highest ripeness levels from the most demanding sites, is where that terroir argument is made most forcefully.
 Estates at Jamek's rating level are generally expected to demonstrate that argument across their range, not only in a headline bottling.

 Comparing across Austria's wine regions, this kind of site-specific mineral expression is not universal.
 Producers like Weingut Wohlmuth in Kitzeck work within the Südsteiermark's different geological and climatic conditions, where slate and shell limestone produce Sauvignon Blanc and Muskateller with an entirely different structural logic.
 The contrast is instructive: Austrian wine's regional diversity is not a marketing construct.
 It reflects genuine differences in soil, slope, and microclimate that produce wines with different structural signatures at comparable quality levels.